 where $A$ and $B$ are $n \times K$ matrices.
 This model allows for a general rank-$2k$ parameter matrix, with the parameters in the frequentist sense.
 Similar to the parametrization in \cite{chen_joachims-2016-proceedings}, \cite{spearing_etal-2023-JCGS} propose a Bayesian model for pairwise comparison under stochastic intransitivity and further develop a Markov chain Monte Carlo algorithm for its computation.
 Both methods lack theoretical guarantees, such as convergence results or error bounds.

 Our proposed method relaxes the requirement for an exact low-rank representation by only requiring an approximate low-rank structure specified by the nuclear norm.
-This offers a broad parameter space that covers the models proposed in \cite{chen_joachims-2016-proceedings} and \cite{spearing_etal-2023-JCGS}.
+This offers a broad parameter space that covers the models proposed in \cite{chen_joachims-2016-proceedings} and \cite{spearing_etal-2023-JCGS}, thereby providing improved robustness against model misspecification.
+This flexibility is particularly important for real-world applications, where comparison probabilities may be influenced by numerous weak factors alongside a few dominant ones, so that the parameter matrix need not exhibit an exact low-rank structure.
 In particular, if \( \text{rank}(M) = 2k \) for some positive integer \( k \), it follows that